shaziyev/dark-software-factory/README.md

 - Technical constraints / Implementation guidance
 - Acceptance criteria / Test cases

-Some people might argue that this is Level 4 Agentic Engineering, since the acceptance criteria effectively define the tests.
+Some people might argue that this is Level 4 Agentic Engineering, since the acceptance criteria effectively define the tests, plus implementation guidance.

-A true Level 5 Dark Software Factory would go one step further and generate the tests automatically from the PRD.
+A true Level 5 Dark Software Factory would go one step further and generate the tests automatically from the PRD (Product Requirements Document) and potentially, the technical specification as well.

 And honestly… I agree.